Social prescribing (LINK)

 CONNECT

-The research group forms part of the national research network on social prescribing in Denmark: CONNECT.
+The LINK research group is part of Denmark’s national research network for social prescribing: CONNECT.

-CONNECT links researchers and local initiatives nationwide to generate evidence on what works, for whom, when and how.
-Activities build on existing work within municipalities, volunteer centres, sports organisations, and primary care.
+CONNECT brings together researchers and local initiatives across the country to generate knowledge about what works - for whom, when, and how.
+The activities build on existing initiatives in municipalities, volunteer centres, sports organizations, and general practice.